SBudo/Lotus-Deal-Engine/README.md

 pip install requests
 ```
 <br>
-Install aria2c on the server where the download script will be running:<br>
+Install aria2c only on the server where the download script will be running:<br>

 ```
 sudo apt install aria2